tadeuszwojcik/win-notify/README.md

 win-notify
 =====================

-  Easy to use notifications for JavaScript Windows Store Apps.
+ Simple notifications API for JavaScript Windows Store Apps

   Compatible with **Windows 8** and **8.1** APIs.